farhansadik/echominal/README.md

 * Simplicity

 ### Requirements
 > Do not use Termux app from Google Play.
 It is deprecated!!
+Remember that [Android 5.x - 6.x](https://github.com/farhansadik/echominal/issues/56) is NOT SUPPORTED

   * [Termux](https://f-droid.org/en/packages/com.termux/)
   * [Termux-Api](https://f-droid.org/en/packages/com.termux.api/)